-Normally the kids and I make some sort of ice cream every summer, including the time we made Mac and Cheese ice cream.
+The kids and I typically make several of our favorite churn ice cream recipes every summer, including the time we made Mac and Cheese ice cream.
 I know, if you haven’t seen the trend, you may be a little on the fence, but give it a try!
-No churn ice cream is my favorite to make because you really don’t need any fancy tools and you can make it on the fly.
+My personal favorite is blue bubblegum ice cream and we’re also huge fans of Cherry Garcia ice cream.

 - Kids love the way it looks and tastes!

 - Can make any flavor using the same technique and base ingredients.

 - The prep work is quick and easy.